Institute of Ecosystem Study: History

 The headquarters of ISE in Verbania Pallanza started working as a research center in 1938 on Lake Maggiore, as the Italian Institute of Hydrobiology, as a will of Rosa Curioni in memory of her husband, the limnologist Marco De Marchi, to whom the institute was dedicated.

 During the Second World War life in the Institutes was difficult, due to economic shortages and lack of communication.
 Nevertheless, important scientists were based here during that time: Adriano Buzzati-Traverso, Luigi Luca Cavalli-Sforza, Vittorio Tonolli and Giuseppe Ramazzotti.
 In 1944 the genetics section started working on Drosophila.
 After the war, research in the Institutes became more focused on freshwater ecology.
 Several limnologists passed through the institute, most notably: Ramon Margalef, G. Evelyn Hutchinson, Richard Vollenweider, Charles Goldman, Robert G. Wetzel and W. Thomas Edmondson.

-The Institute entered CNR in 1977, and in 2002 ISE started its existence, with the inclusion of the units in Firenze, Pisa and Sassari.
+The Institute entered CNR in 1977, and in 2002 ISE started its existence, with the inclusion of the units in Florence, Pisa and Sassari.
 From October 2018, the institute was dismantled and each of the research units of ISE was included in other institutes of CNR.